 Younger children should stick to familiar homes or your local park while older kids may have a larger area to roam to find all the clues.
 Play to your kids’ interests and your environment.
 Set up a hunt for one child or many, but keep in mind that as the group grows, so will the craziness.

-Get your creative juices flowing with these eight ideas for outside-the-box scavenger hunts:
+Get your creative juices flowing with these eight ideas for scavenger hunt ideas for kids.

 1. Nature hunt

 No matter what climate you live in, Schafer suggests you take a look around your outdoor surroundings and see what your kids could hunt for and collect in a basket.
-“Outside, it might be as simple as a twig, bark, stone, acorn.”
+“Outside, it might be as simple as a twig, bark, stone, acorn ” he says.
 Use this hunt as an opportunity to educate the children about their surroundings and instill an appreciation for nature.

 2. Fitness hunt